JustalK/FAKE-API/README.md

 * **@admin-bro/mongoose**: A middleware for connecting mongoose with admin bro.
 I use it for connecting admin bro to the mongoose schema.
 * **admin-bro**: AdminBro is an admin interface for managing/editing the information in the database.
 It removes the need of building an admin interface.
 I use it because I cannot rely on someone else for building an admin interface if I work with a frontend.
 * **apollo-server-express**: Apollo serves as an abstraction layer that decouples services and apps so that each can be developed independently of the other, in any language and on any platform.
 I use it for managing a graphQl.
-* **basic-auth**: Basic Auth is used for protecting url and ressource by a htaccess authentication.
-I use it for protecting the admin bro route.
-* **bcrypt**: A library for hashing information.
-I use it for hashing the password.
 * **dotenv**: Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 I use it for creating an environment for the prod, stage, dev and local development.
 * **email-validator**: Checking an email is a simple task but it can be tricky to check all the possibilities given by a particular RFC.
 I rely on this small package for checking the validity of an email.
 * **express**: xpress is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 I use it for managing the routes and the API.